Illinois high court delivers defeat to union on back-pay dispute

-Roughly 24,000 employees in five state agencies aimed to collect $62 million in unpaid wage increases promised in July 2011 as part of a modified four-year contract that the American Federation of State, County and Municipal Employees (AFSCME) negotiated with the state.
+Roughly 24,000 employees in five state agencies were promised 2 percent pay increases in July 2011 as part of a four-year contract that the American Federation of State, County and Municipal Employees (AFSCME) negotiated with the state.

-Then-Governor Pat Quinn had budgeted for the increases but was unable to deliver them because the legislature failed to appropriate enough money.
-The union estimated the affected members, on average, are owed $2,500 apiece.
+Then-Governor Pat Quinn had budgeted for the increases, which averaged $2,500 per worker, but was unable to deliver them because the legislature failed to appropriate enough money.

-AFSCME later won an arbitration ruling ordering immediate payment of the raises despite no specific appropriation from the Illinois General Assembly.
+AFSCME later won an arbitration ruling that ordered immediate payment of the raises despite not having a specific appropriation from the Illinois General Assembly.
 A state circuit court and appellate court upheld the decision.

-But in Thursday’s ruling, backed by six of seven justices, the state’s high court overturned the decisions and held that Illinois’ constitution requires a legislative sign-off on all spending matters, including union pay raises negotiated with the executive branch.
+But in Thursday’s state Supreme Court opinion, backed by six of seven justices, the state’s high court overturned the decisions and held that Illinois’ constitution requires a legislative sign-off on all spending matters, including union pay raises negotiated with the executive branch.

 Justice Mary Jane Theis, writing for the court’s majority, justified the stance by noting past court precedent that “when labor representatives bargain with executive agencies, they do so with the knowledge that any agreement reached will be affected by the General Assembly’s appropriation power.”